ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **H. Match DOB of the individual in the database so that the individual is authenticated**

-The system receives authentication request from TSP with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, dob of the Individual.
+The system receives authentication request from partner with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, dob of the Individual.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system matches the DOB in the input parameter with the dob of the individual in the auth DB based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 3. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err